 Hazard Level: High

-The Hiver is a highly dimporphic arthopod monstrosity that lurks in mires and caves across Aeldos.
+The Hiver is a highly dimporphic arthropod monstrosity that lurks in mires and caves across Aeldos.
 Female Hivers grow large enough to crush an armoured soldier in their claws, while much smaller males trade crushing claws for razor sharp mandibles and barbed stingers equipped with a paralytic venom.
 The species gets its name from the fact that female Hivers act as mobile living nests for swarms of smaller males.
 Hivers are scavengers and opportunistic predators that are able to overwhelm small groups using their uniquely toxic biology.

 Hivers are a sexually dimorphic species with two forms, the larger female Hiver and the smaller male Swarmer.